webplatform/docs/tutorials/learning_what_css_is/index.md

 |External_links=* [http://www.google.com Google]
 * [http://www.mozilla.org Mozilla]
 * [http://www.opera.com Opera]
+|Manual_sections===Another section==

-|Manual_sections=This is some sample text to allow me to see hoe this will be rendered in the final page.
+This is some sample text to allow me to see how this will be rendered in the final page.
 }}
 {{Topics}}
 {{External_Attribution